PierfrancescoSoffritti/android-youtube-player/README.md

 If you want to use your own BroadcastReceiver make sure to cover all this scenarios, in order to provide a consistent user experience.

 # Chromecast support
-If you need to cast YouTube videos to a Chromecast device you can use the *chromecast* extension library to add this functionality to the android-youtube-player.
+If you need to cast YouTube videos to a Chromecast device you can use the *chromecast-sender* extension library.
 Read its documentation [here](#chromecast-extension-library).

 # Useful info
-# Hardware acceleration
+### Hardware acceleration
 Is important that the Activity containing the [YouTubePlayerView](#youtubeplayerview) is hardware accelerated.
 This option is enabled by default, you won't have to do any changes in your app, unless you manually disabled hardware acceleration.

 If you need to disable hardware acceleration in your application, you can enable it at the Activity level, as explained [here](https://developer.android.com/guide/topics/graphics/hardware-accel.html).

 Disabling hardware acceleration on the Activity containing `YouTubePlayerView` may result in some weird behavior.
 Those I have observed so far show a black image in the player, while the audio is playing normally.

-# Play YouTube videos in the background
+### Play YouTube videos in the background
 With this library is easy to play YouTube videos when the app is not visible.
 In order to do that you simply have to not call `youtubePlayer.pause()` when the Activity is being paused or stopped.

-Adding `YouTubePlayerView` as an observer to a lifecycle will automatically cause the player to pause the playback when the Activity/Fragment stops.
+Adding `YouTubePlayerView` as an [observer to a lifecycle](#lifecycleobserver) will automatically cause the player to pause the playback when the Activity/Fragment stops.

 Therefore if you want your app to keep playing even when the Activity/Fragment is paused/stopped, don't register it as a lifecycle observer.
 But remember to manually call `YouTubePlayerView.release()` when the Activity/Fragment is destroyed.